-As I recall those early years I can clearly see a connection between the potent CrickHopper and the floating Rat-L-Trap.
-They both float; this is good for top water popping in shallows near shore and around structure, especially structure protruding from the surface like stumps, logs, rocks and fence posts.
-The floating trap I use is chrome with a blue back, and this works great for causing top water disturbances and sending rays of sunlight flittering about much like a silver Colorado blade, willowblade, or spoon.
-Yet, it has the ability to do this while remaining stationary for the most part, allowing the angler to keep the lure in the intended strike zone for longer.
+As I recall those early years, I can see a connection between the potent CrickHopper and the floating Rat-L-Trap.
+They both float.
+This is good for topwater popping in shallows near shore and around structures, especially structures protruding from the surface like stumps, logs, rocks, and fence posts.
+The floating trap I use is chrome with a blue back, and this works great for causing topwater disturbances and sending rays of sunlight flittering about, much like a silver Colorado blade, willow blade, or spoon.
+Yet, it can do this while remaining stationary for the most part, allowing the angler to keep the lure in the intended strike zone for longer.

 Later years have found me with a new selection of tackle.
 I decided to expand my arsenal to include the world of plastic worm fishing.
 Now, I should mention that my dad has been a worm fisherman for as long as I can remember.
 Worm fishermen are a weird lot.
-I can recall trudging down to the water, schlepping my three-tier, fold-out tacklebox filled with all the different wooden and plastic and metal contraptions; my lightweight spinning rod, an ultra lightweight spinning rod, casting rod, and all the other paraphernalia.
-Meanwhile dear ol’ dad walked casually out in front me with only a fishing rod and bag containing a few assorted plastic worms.
+I can recall trudging down to the water, schlepping my three-tier, fold-out tacklebox filled with all the different wooden and plastic and metal contraptions; my lightweight spinning rod, an ultra-lightweight spinning rod, casting rod, and all the other paraphernalia.
+Meanwhile, dear ol’ dad walked casually out in front of me with only a fishing rod and bag containing a few assorted plastic worms.
 For years I just refused to understand.